Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/02_fastqc.md

 tuple val(sample_id), path(reads_1), path(reads_2)
 ```

-Before that, we need to add an input parameter that points to the samplesheet, called `input`.
+Before that, we need to add an input parameter that points to the samplesheet, called `reads`.

 !!! question "Exercise"

-    In your `main.nf` add an input parameter called `reads` and assign the path
+    In your `main.nf` add an input parameter called `reads` and assign it a default path
     to the samplesheet using `$projectDir`.

     ??? note "Solution"